 10. Cordless Drill

-Once you own a cordless drill you’ll wonder how you ever did things without it.
+Once you own a best cordless drill you’ll wonder how you ever did things without it.
 From driving screws into fencing or decking to pre-drilling holes to adding attachments to it to clean your wheels, it’s a huge time saver.
 I’m a DeWalt fan, so I went with the 18v lithium ion model.
 Whatever you do, plan ahead and stick with one brand.
 Eventually you’ll want other power tools and you’ll want to be able to use the same battery with all your tools.

 11. Drill Bits